 Autism Spectrum Disorder Program

-TCC will follow all Centers for Disease Control (CDC) and local guidelines to determine the delivery of mode of the Autism Spectrum Disorder Program for summer 2020.
-Please check back for frequent updates as more information becomes available.
+TCC will follow all Centers for Disease Control (CDC) and local guidelines to determine the delivery of mode of the Autism Spectrum Disorder Program for Summer and Fall 2020.

-Through a mixture of didactic presentation, demonstration, role-play and discussion, you will learn how to do the activities of daily living you need in order to be successful in school and get a job.
+Through a mixture of didactic presentation, demonstration, role-play and discussion, students will learn how to do the activities of daily living needed in order to be successful in school and to get a job.

 If you qualify, you can register for classes focused on the following areas: